rubenandrebarreiro/rubenandrebarreiro.github.io/about.md

 <hr/>

-<p>During the BSc, most specifically, between 2017 and 2018, I did a scholarship research and development project, in <a href="http://hyrax.dcc.fc.up.pt/">Hyrax Project (Crowd-Sourcing Mobile Devices to Develop Edge Clouds)</a>, in the context of Edge Computing, representing <a href="http://nova-lincs.di.fct.unl.pt/">NOVA-LINCS (Departamento de Informática da Nova's Labs)</a>:</p>
+<p>During the BSc, most specifically, between 2017 and 2018, I did a scholarship research and development project, in <a href="http://hyrax.dcc.fc.up.pt/"><i>Hyrax Project (Crowd-Sourcing Mobile Devices to Develop Edge Clouds)</i></a>, in the context of <i>Edge Computing</i>, representing <a href="http://nova-lincs.di.fct.unl.pt/">NOVA-LINCS (Departamento de Informática da Nova's Labs)</a>:</p>

 <ul>
   <li>This project, had also the collaboration of <a href="https://sigarra.up.pt/fcup/pt/web_page.inicial">Faculdade de Ciências da Universidade do Porto</a> (<a href="https://www.inesctec.pt/en">INESC TEC</a>/<a href="https://www.inesctec.pt/en/centres/advanced-computing-systems-7">CRACS - Centro de Sistemas de Computação Avançada</a>) and <a href="https://www.scs.cmu.edu/">Carnegie Mellon University's School of Computer Science</a>;</li>
-  <li>I worked in the Services' section of the Hyrax Project, most preciselly, developing a data structure (DiCE), to be replicated for Mobile and Handheld Devices, in a notion of collaborative network, using <i>crowdsourcing</i> features and shifting all the data processing closer to the users;</li>
+  <li>I worked in the Services' section of the <i>Hyrax Project</i>, most preciselly, developing a data structure (<i>DiCE</i>), to be replicated for Mobile and Handheld Devices, in a notion of collaborative network, using <i>crowdsourcing</i> features and shifting all the data processing and information services closer to the final users;</li>
   <li>
-      Documents of NOVA-LINCS' Hyrax Project (DiCE - Distributive Collaborative Computing at the Edge), in 2018:
+      Documents of <i>NOVA-LINCS' Hyrax Project (DiCE - Distributive Collaborative Computing at the Edge)</i>, in 2018:
       <ul>
         <li><a href="/hyrax-dice-article-paper.pdf"> LaTeX Article/Paper</a>;</li>
         <li><a href="/hyrax-dice-presentation.pdf"> Final Presentation</a></li>